Manqoba-123/C-programming_learning/README.md

 Even extra links and notes will be made available, if you find any useful notes or links share over the WhatsApp group.

+Please download the files in pdf and doc format as GitHub opens if they are in txt format

 ## Detials and Classes

 * We host live sessions on Mon, Wed, and Fri(in development...) on [google meets](https://meet.google.com/iia-arzj-dfh)